anand-kamble/data-filtering/docs/test_joining.md

 - **Functionality**: It helps identify which tables have the most rows, guiding which ones to prioritize for further analysis.

 ### Identifying Common Columns
-The tables with the most number of rows are: INV_LOC, SD_FAULT, EVT_EVENT After looking at the shapes of the dataframes, I will be joining the tables with the most number of rows
+The tables with the most number of rows are: `INV_LOC`, `SD_FAULT`, `EVT_EVENT`
+After looking at the shapes of the dataframes, I will be choosing the tables with the most number of rows

 ```python
 df1 = df["INV_LOC"]